Everything You Need to Know About Hand Eczema

 Treatment Options for Hand Eczema

-Once a dermatologist has diagnosed dyshidrotic eczema, there are many treatment options that can be tested.
+Once a dermatologist has diagnosed dyshidrotic eczema, many treatment options can be tested.
 Many variables impact an eczema treatment plan, including the severity of eczema or potential allergies.
 At times, patients will need to try multiple hand eczema treatments before determining which one works best.

 Dermatologists often prescribe medication to treat dyshidrotic eczema.
 These range from mild creams to ingestible medications.
 Each case is different in scope and severity.
 In some cases, a strong steroid is used to attempt to calm the inflammation related to eczema on a patient’s hands.